fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		// The weight for a boomer spawning [0-100] l4d_infectedbots_boomer_weight "100"

+		// If 1, including 4+ alive and dead players in the server. l4d_infectedbots_calculate_including_dead_player "0"

 		// Sets the limit for chargers spawned by the plugin l4d_infectedbots_charger_limit "2"